Stand With Chris

 Father.
 Husband.
 Senator.

-Serving on the Appropriations, Judiciary, Foreign Relations, Small Business, and Ethics committees, Chris is uniquely positioned to help nurture American innovation and make the United States more competitive in the global market.
+Serving on the Appropriations, Judiciary, Foreign Relations, Small Business & Entrepreneurship, and Ethics committees, Chris is uniquely positioned to help nurture American innovation and make the United States more competitive in the global market.

-Since President Donald Trump’s election, Chris has fought against the worst aspects of Trump’s agenda.
-He has opposed Trump’s border wall, Trump’s unfunded tax breaks for the wealthy, Trump’s efforts to repeal the Affordable Care Act, and many of Trump’s nominations.
-Now he’s leading the fight in the Senate with the NO BAN ACT to rescind Trump’s Muslim ban.
+During Donald Trump’s presidency, Chris fought against the worst aspects of Trump’s agenda.
+He opposed Trump’s border wall, Trump’s unfunded tax breaks for the wealthy, Trump’s efforts to repeal the Affordable Care Act, and many of Trump’s nominations.
+And Chris led the fight in the Senate to rescind Trump’s Muslim ban with the NO BAN Act.

-While much of Washington is focused on the latest manufactured crisis or Twitter scandal, Chris remains committed to finding creative solutions to address pressing issues for Delawareans and the country.
+While much of Washington was focused on the latest manufactured crisis or Twitter scandal, Chris remained committed to finding creative solutions to address pressing issues for Delawareans and the country.
 His efforts to build consensus and deliver results led The Hill & GovTrack to name him one of the top three most productive senators.

-A champion of American jobs that build a strong, thriving middle class, Chris strongly supports raising the minimum wage, protecting the rights of workers and unions, and requiring equal pay for equal work.
+A champion of American jobs that build a strong, thriving middle class, Chris strongly supports, protecting the rights of workers and unions and requiring equal pay for equal work.
 And Chris has been taking on the tough issues, like ending childhood poverty with a bill to dramatically expand the Child Tax Credit — which Vox calls “the single most important bill of the 116th Congress for the country’s poorest residents.”

 In May 2018, Chris proudly joined Democratic leaders in introducing the Protecting the Right to Organize (PRO) Act — a landmark bill to protect workers’ right to organize.
 Chris also helped launch the Manufacturing Jobs for America initiative to advance bipartisan bills that support job creation, the U.S. manufacturing sector, and entrepreneurship.

 Chris has been a life-long advocate for social justice and equality.
 Chris has spoken out and fought for women’s health, access to reproductive health care, and the reauthorization of the Violence Against Women Act.
 He’s earned a 100 percent score from the Human Rights Campaign for his advocacy on behalf of the LGBTQ community and their families.
-Chris also worked closely with Senator Cory Booker to pass bipartisan criminal justice reform that was signed into law by President Donald Trump.
+Chris also worked closely with Senator Cory Booker to pass bipartisan criminal justice reform that was signed into law.